aniruddhballal/VenPay/README.md

 - [x] TASK 92: auto-saving of product details when mouse leaves/stops hovering over the product card
 - [x] TASK 93: MUI-fied CSS obviously
 - [x] TASK 94: a lot of other small bugs, debugs wtv
+- [x] TASK 95: YET TO Implement: features from ExpandProductCard onto AddProductCard
 - [x] TASK 96: NOTE TO SELF: read this readme file - find out what are the old/new to-do's - make a new list under this and start working one by one.
 - [x] TASK 98: issues with the calendar (on non-net30 payments)
+- [x] TASK 99: add new product card - edit features - expansion level bug + lack of features that updateproductcard has
 - [x] TASK 100: update image - better the ui
 - [x] TASK 102: find out why the code is still looking for deleted products' ids - check backend product deletion logic?
 - [x] TASK 103: add back to dashboard button on the productdetails page - add link to visit vendor profile from product details page